 Taking a CMS approach has some definite advantages – for example you’ve already got a way of authors to edit content, and you can schedule pages for when they should appear – you don’t need to develop anything.
 We often take a CMS approach for sites that have a lot of static pages or a mix of CMS and framework.

 However a CMS also introduces limitations.
-For example everything becomes quite “page centric” – all the data is tied to which page it is on.
+For example everything becomes quite page centric – all the data is tied to which page it is on.
 Which is fine if your site is a blog or a series of content pages.
-But let’s say in your site you have a bunch of recipes.
-Each recipe has pictures, some instructions, ingredients and how long it will take to cook, and each recipe lives on it’s own page.
-You might want to show your recipes in a list, but then you might also
+But lets say in your site you have a bunch of recipes.
+Each recipe has pictures, some instructions, ingredients and how long it will take to cook, and each recipe lives on its own page.
+You might want to show your recipes in a list, but then you might also show them in ways that make things easier for your user – like:

 - show me only those recipes that Ben likes